MinnPost/object-sync-for-salesforce/README.md

 - `salesforce_rest_api_pre_push`: run an action immediately before Salesforce data is saved
 - `salesforce_rest_api_push_fail`: what to do if a push to Salesforce fails
 - `salesforce_rest_api_push_success`: what to do if a push to Salesforce is successful
+- `salesforce_rest_api_set_more_user_data`: allow plugins to set more data on user objects when users are created or updated.
+This could be used for permissions, for example.
+- `salesforce_rest_api_set_more_post_data`: allow plugins to set more data on post objects when posts are created or updated.
+- `salesforce_rest_api_set_more_comment_data`: allow plugins to set more data on comment objects when comments are created or updated.
+- `salesforce_rest_api_set_more_attachment_data`: allow plugins to set more data on attachment objects when attachments are created or updated.
+- `salesforce_rest_api_set_more_term_data`: allow plugins to set more data on term objects when terms are created or updated.

 ## Notes